The Ultimate Guide to Budapest: The Perfect Starting Port for Your Danube River Cruise

 Dohany Street Synagogue

-Budapest is also home to the largest synagogue in Europe, Dohany Street Synagogue.
-It can seat almost 3000 congregants.
-The Hero’s Temple is a smaller synagogue that was built to honor Jewish soldiers who died during World War I. The graveyard is the final resting place to over 2000 people who died in the Budapest Ghetto during World War II.
-The weeping willow sculpture has the names of Hungarian Jews who were murdered during World War II.
+Dohany Street Synagogue is the largest synagogue in Europe.
+I cannot stress enough how important it is to tour here.
+It was deeply moving and something every visitor to Budapest should experience.
+The synagogue can seat almost 3000 congregants.
+The Hero’s Temple is a smaller synagogue that was built to honor Jewish soldiers who died during World War I. Just outside in the courtyard is a solemn graveyard which serves as the final resting place to over 2000 people who died in the Budapest Ghetto during World War II.
+Take a close look at the leaves on the weeping willow sculpture.
+It has the names of Hungarian Jews who were murdered during World War II.

 Szechenyi Chain Bridge